-ITF has been present in Armenia from 2003.
-During this time, ITF supported the Armenian Armed forces with demining equipment and mine detection dogs, organised trainings in mine victim assistance and regional workshops and most recently executed a Mine Detection Dog Partnership Program in Armenia together with the Marshall Legacy Institute (MLI) and Mine Detection Dog Centre in Bosnia and Herzegovina (MDDC).
+ITF has been present in Armenia since 2003.
+During this time, ITF supported the Armenian Armed forces with demining equipment and mine detection dogs, organized trainings in mine victim assistance and regional workshops and most recently executed a Mine Detection Dog Partnership Program in Armenia together with the Marshall Legacy Institute (MLI) and Mine Detection Dog Centre in Bosnia and Herzegovina (MDDC).

 For more information on ITF’s past activities in Armenia, we welcome you to consult our Annual Reports.